1. Home

 signature from The Antiqued Journey

-Let me know in the comments below what textures you love to use in your home this time of year.
-I would love to know!
+Let me know in the comment!
+What textures you love to use in your home this time of year?
+I love hearing from you!

 an image for pinning